Mugilan-Codes/placements-api/README.md

 - [Routes TODO](#routes-todo)
 - Clear Arrangement of Routes error
 - Use nodemailer to send emails for verification to user
+- Modify Get All Listings to send only necessary stuffs to reduce the FlatList usage in Frontend.
+- Modify GetOneListing to provide entire detail of a listing.

 ### Create Tables